Skip to main content

 nslookup doubleclick.net

-This ad domain should resolve to 0.0.0.0 (blocked by Pi-hole).
+This ad domain should resolve to 0.0.0.0.

-3. Check Pi-hole logs:
+Check Pi-hole Logs

 Security Hardening

-Restrict Pi-hole Admin Access
+Restrict Pi-hole Admin to VPN Only

-nano /etc/lighttpd/external.conf
+nano /etc/pihole/pihole.toml

-systemctl restart lighttpd
+systemctl restart pihole-FTL

-Harden SSH Access
+Harden SSH on VPS

 nano /etc/ssh/sshd_config